 Pros of Containers

-Containers offer several advantages over traditional server-based applications.
-They are faster to deploy, easier to scale, and more reliable in the event of a failure.
-Containers also allow for greater flexibility in how applications are configured and deployed.
-For example, a container can be spun up quickly with minimal overhead, making it ideal for passenger applications or those that do not require full access to the underlying operating system.
-Finally, containers make it easy to move an application between different servers without having to reconfigure or rebuild the application.
+Containers have numerous advantages over their traditional server-based counterparts.
+They are faster to deploy, easier to expand, and less vulnerable to the failure of a program.
+Containers also give clients more flexibility in how applications and infrastructure come together.
+For instance, a container can be spun up with minimal overhead, making it great for applications designed for passengers or those that don’t need full access to the underlying operating system.
+Ultimately, containers make it simple to decouple an application from a particular server and move the application between servers without needing to reformat or rebuild it.

 Cons of Containers